-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised NFER diagnostic assessments.
-Training for staff to ensure adaptive teaching is used at every opportunity.
+Activity Evidence that supports this approach Challenge number(s) addressed Support for pupils where needed from TA staff during assessment weeks Training for staff to ensure adaptive teaching is used at every opportunity.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction.
 1, 2, 4 Embedding oracy activities across the school curriculum.
 These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
 We will purchase resources and fund ongoing teacher training and release time.
 There is a strong evidence base that suggests oral language interventions, including oracy activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading.
-1, 2 Subscription to the DfE validated Systematic Synthetic Phonics (Phonics Shed, Spelling Shed) resources and programme to secure stronger phonics teaching for all pupils.
+1, 2 Support for pupils from TAs to deliver the DfE validated Systematic Synthetic Phonics (Phonics Shed, Spelling Shed) resources and programme to secure stronger phonics teaching for pupils.
 Phonics and spelling approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils.
 2, 3 Enhancement of our reading teaching and curriculum planning in line with DfE and EEF guidance.
 Pupils can take part in competitions and class activities in reading.
 Pupils have access to a well-stocked library and classroom guided reading provision is strong.
 Story Explorers to use resources to enable more access to reading materials for all pupils to use in the library.
 3